 See full summary »

-A young girl is traveling to London to find work.
+A young girl is travelling to London to find work.
 Arriving at the station, she meets a man who has been stabbed by a member of a gang of crooks involved with greyhound racing.
-She becomes a suspect but flees the scene in order to deliver a message to the dead man's brother.
+She becomes a suspect, but flees the scene in order to deliver a message to the dead man's brother.
 She is protected from the police by a night club entertainer, who she learns is the man she is seeking.Written by

 Les Adams <firstname.lastname@example.org>

 0 of 0 people found this review helpful.

 Was this review helpful to you?